 - Guide 1: How to Remove EasyPhotoEdit from Windows.

-- Guide 2: Get rid of EasyPhotoEdit from Mac OS X.
+- Guide 2: Get rid of EasyPhotoEdit on Mac OS X.

-- Guide 3: Remove EasyPhotoEdit from Google Chrome.
+- Guide 3: Remove EasyPhotoEdit in Google Chrome.

 - Guide 4: Erase EasyPhotoEdit from Mozilla Firefox.